 - service ID and a selector indicating whether the transfer is a service request or a service response.

-A data specifier describes what data structure is contained in the transfer and what does it mean (i.e., how it should be interpreted).
+A data specifier describes what data structure is contained in the transfer and what it means (i.e., how it should be interpreted).

 “Session specifier” contains a data specifier and a route specifier.
 Its purpose is to uniquely identify not only the meaning of data but also the agents participating in its exchange.
 The term may remind one of the layer 5 of the standard OSI model, but such mapping may not be entirely correct.